adiptdevtomar/add_to_cart_animated_button/README.md

 - **`onIncrement`**: *(Function(int))*
   Callback triggered when the increment button is pressed.
 The updated value is passed as a parameter.
+  - If the maximum value (`maxValue`) is reached, the callback is triggered but returns the same value without incrementing.

 - **`onDecrement`**: *(Function(int))*
   Callback triggered when the decrement button is pressed.
 The updated value is passed as a parameter.